rays1024/Project-1/README.md

 Validated MAE Local Kernel Regression = $4,123.69

 ## Neural Networks
+The neural networks contain many nodes or neurons.
+Most neural networks neurons are in layers, and neurons in each layer connect to at least a neuron one layer before it and one layer after it.
+The data are passed from the neurons in the first layer to those in the last layer.
+All neural networks have to have an activation function.
+In our case, since we are performing a regression, we need a linear activation.
+After the algorithm generates a regression from training, we need to validate the results using k-fold validation.
+This method splits the dataset into k groups and train the algorithm in k iterations.
+Each iteration, it uses one k-1 groups for training and the last kth group is used for validation.
+We also generalize this method to other regressions for more reliable results.
+The mean absolute errors from a 3-fold validation are $4,152.78, $4,134.34 and $4,108.31 respectively.

 ### Neural Network Regression Plot
 ![alt text](https://github.com/rays1024/Project-1/blob/main/nn.png?raw=true)

+Here is a plot of neural networks regression.
+It look a lot like the plots of kernel regression, and it shows that this is also a quite strong learner.

 ### Validated Neural Network Regression MAE
 ```